Thursday 14 October is the final day employers can claim furlough payments for their employees’ unworked hours in September.

 What if I have more than one job?

-Do I have to be at risk of redundancy to be furloughed?
+Did you have to be at risk of redundancy to be furloughed?

-How will furlough wages be paid?
+How were furlough wages paid?

-What is your furlough pay based on?
+What was your furlough pay based on?

-Your employer should include:
+Your employer should have included:

 - Regular wages